JonyRezende/alten_hotel/README.md

 ### SQL Server

-In case you want to test with persistent data, or you want to deploy the application, you can easily run a Migration and It'll create a database, in this case, make sure you have [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) installed.
-Check the steps above to run
+In case you want to test with persistent data, or you want to deploy the application, you can easily run a Migration and it will create a database, in this case, make sure you have [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) installed.
+Check the steps to run

 #### Step 1 - Change InMemoryDatabase to SqlServer